 INDEXED STRATEGY.
-A Crediting Strategy that provides a return based, in part, on the net change in the level or price of an Index for a Term.
-The Indexed Strategies that are currently available are set out in "Appendix A: Investment Options Available Under the Contract".
+A specified method by which gain or loss is calculated for a Term.
+Each Indexed Strategy provides a return based, in part, on changes in an Index Value.
+The Indexed Strategies that are currently available are set out on in "Appendix A: Investment Options Available Under the Contract."